 Information Commons Recording Studio

-Meeting Room 1 serves as an amateur recording studio for Library cardholders working on audio or video projects.
+The first meeting room serves as an amateur recording studio for Library cardholders working on audio or video projects.
 Please see our policies and guidelines below, as well as technical details.

 For tutorials on how to use the equipment and software in the recording studio, visit the Recording Studio Tutorials page.